 NO MORE BEAR KILLING ON ALL LANDS IN NEW JERSEY

-Governor Murphy recently issued an executive order to stop the black bear hunt on New Jersey state lands.
-Make no mistake.
-This will not save one bear.
-This is not a good thing.
-We shouldn’t look at this as “at least he did something.”
-This is unacceptable.
+In 2018, Governor Murphy issued an executive order to stop the black bear hunt on New Jersey state lands.

 Despite what he has said (and what he’s being told), he CAN stop the hunt on ALL lands in New Jersey.
-New Jersey’s governor has broad powers to issue executive orders.
-H can issue an executive order to stop the hunt.
-Period.
-He could also end the hunt by settling the lawsuit filed by Animal Protection League of New Jersey and the League of Humane Voters of New Jersey.
-He has options.
+New Jersey’s governor has broad powers to issue executive orders and he can issue one to stop the hunt.
 See below for a Q&A about this issue.

 1. Contact Governor Murphy now at 609-292-6000 or @GovMurphy.
 Do not let him hide behind a 2005 court decision that does NOT affect his powers.
 Demand he stop the hunt on all New Jersey lands

 2. Contact your legislators (tinyurl.com/legislatorshere).
 Ask them to support the following black bear protection bill: